kevinhainline/JADESView/README.md

 NRC_F410M /Path/to/Mosaic/File/F410M.fits
 NRC_F444W /Path/to/Mosaic/File/F444W.fits
 ```
 etc etc. This allows the program to find the individual mosaic images for the thumbnails.
+Currently, it is not feasible to continually fetch the mosaic images from a given server, so
+these will need to be downloaded.

-The `EAZY_files` and `BEAGLE_files` point to the folders that contain the EAZY and BEAGLE
+The `EAZY_files` and `BEAGLE_files` point to the folders on your local machine, or on fenrir,
-output plots from the above linked repository.
-Note that the current version will allow
+that contain the EAZY and BEAGLE output plots from the above linked repository.
+Similarly, if the
+user specifies an `EAZY_results` (the `EAZY_results_summary.fits` file that is also found on
+fenrir) and `BEAGLE_results` (the `*_BEAGLE_VAC.fits` file that is also found on fenrir) files,
+which contain the output photometric redshifts, these values will be printed to the window for
+each object.

-the user to change the canvaswidth (default: 2000 pixels), and hopefully everything will
+Note that the current version will allow the user to change the canvaswidth (default: 2000 pixels),
-scale so that you can use the code on smaller monitors.
+and hopefully everything will  scale so that you can use the code on smaller monitors.

 The program will produce output files that may be useful.
 The first is a fits file with
 objects flagged (currently there are three flags, bad data, bad fit, and high-redshift object,